 The Board of Directors, based on a proposal by the Compensation Committee, propose guidelines for remuneration to Senior Management to be approved by the shareholders at the Annual General Meeting.

 The objective of the guidelines is to ensure that Millicom can attract, motivate and retain executives, within the context of Millicom’s international talent pool, which primarily consists of Telecom, Media and FMCG companies.

 Millicom’s Compensation Committee is chaired by Ms. Erenbjerg.
-The two other members of the committee are Mr. Norling and Mr. Thompson.
+The two other members of the committee are Mr. Jarnheimer and Mr. Thompson.